 The winning team will be awarded a GPU graphics card courtesy of our sponsor NVIDIA.

-Additionally, each of the top three teams will be offered one free registration per team for the conference.
+Additionally, each of the top four teams will be offered one free registration per team for the conference.

 - Competition Open – Challenge description: February 16, 2021